 The measurement landscape is constantly evolving, and most businesses are adapting to new ways of tracking data from their websites and apps.
-Google Analytics is a powerful tool that helps businesses and organisations track and analyse their online traffic and user behaviour.
+Google Analytics is a powerful tool that helps businesses and organizations track and analyse their online traffic and user behaviour.
 The latest version of Google Analytics, Google Analytics 4 (GA4), represents a significant shift from previous versions and introduces several new features and capabilities that make it even more useful for businesses to translate data into value.

 Four phases to consider when migrating to GA4